laurenhemara/lively-meadow/content/projects/genome-biosurveillance/index.md

 ---
-title: Psa3 genome biosurveillance
+title: Genome biosurveillance
 date: 2024-01-01
 image:
   caption: ''
   focal_point: 'Smart'
   preview_only: false
+summmary: Genome biosurveillance of New Zealand’s Psa3 population over a 12-year period.
 ---
-Genome biosurveillance of New Zealand’s Psa3 population has provided insights into how plant pathogens adapt over time and highlights the importance of carefully managing recurrent pathogen infections.
-In particular, we have observed effector loss on both susceptible and resistant kiwifruit vines.
-Whether they occur in monocultures, diverse germplasm collections, or escaped wild vines, these repeated exposure events offer the pathogen an opportunity to break down resistance.
+Genome biosurveillance of New Zealand’s Psa3 population has provided insights into how plant pathogens adapt over time.
+In particular, we have observed effector loss on both susceptible and resistant kiwifruit vines, which in some cases allows a partial escape from host resistance.

 - **Patterson, Hemara et al. (2025).** Diverse Pseudomonas species engage in beneficial and suppressive interactions with the kiwifruit pathogen Psa across Actinidia germplasm.
  *bioRxiv*.